devanshu-73/Xduce_Python/Week-4/25_April/ACID.md

 # ACID Properties :
-    - In order to maintain consistency in a database, before and after the transaction, certain properties are followed These are called ACID properties.
+    - In order to maintain consistency in a database, before and after the transaction, certain properties are followed.
+These are called ACID properties.

 ## Atomicity : All Or Nothing Rule
     - Each transaction is considered as one unit and either runs to completion or is not executed at all.